HassanAlgoz/cgapis/README.md

 # Code Generation From API Specification
-Code generated fro both client- and server-side. **Note**: The project is still in early stages.
+Code generated for both client- and server-side. **Note**: The project is still in early stages.

 ## Problems
 ### 1. Client & Server Mistmatch